Have you been accused of Intentionally or Recklessly Causing a Bushfire?

 - Was someone else supervising the fire?

-The maximum penalty for this offence is level 4 imprisonment (15 years).
+The maximum penalty for Intentionally or Recklessly Causing a Bushfire (s201A of the Crimes Act 1958) is level 4 imprisonment (15 years).

 This charge may be heard in the Magistrates’ Court or the County Court.

 The section that covers this offence is section 201A of the Crimes Act 1958.

 What is the legal definition of Intentionally or Recklessly Causing a Bushfire?